oeon/oeon.github.io/_posts/2019-04-07-blender-hillshades.md

 ## This tutorial

 Andy points to [Daniel's great series](https://somethingaboutmaps.wordpress.com/2017/11/16/creating-shaded-relief-in-blender/).
 But in all honesty, I got hung up on a step in _The Plane_ section - so I googled around more and found [Matt's blog](http://mattfife.com/?p=3796) and finally [Morgan's post](https://wanderingcartographer.wordpress.com/2014/11/14/shaded-relief-with-blendergis-part-1/).
-Morgan's notes allowed me to get some decent results by using the [BlenderGIS plugin](https://github.com/domlysz/BlenderGIS) - and I decided to start documenting the steps to be able to show others. _But_ I was able to come back and realize [that one weird trick](#that-one-weird-trick) which I was missing for Daniel's flow - so this will hopefully serve as a choose your own adventure of Blender hillshading
+Morgan's notes allowed me to get some decent results by using the [BlenderGIS plugin](https://github.com/domlysz/BlenderGIS) - and I decided to start documenting the steps to be able to show others. _But_ I was able to come back and realize [that one weird trick](#that-one-weird-trick) which I was missing for Daniel's flow

 ## Data & Setup